fleetdm/fleet/docs/REST API/rest-api.md

 _Available in Fleet Premium_

-Install software on macOS, Windows, or Linux (Ubuntu) host.
+Install software on a macOS, Windows, or Linux (Ubuntu) host.
 Software title must have `software_package` added to be installed.

 `POST /api/v1/fleet/hosts/:id/software/install/:software_title_id`